-Where gaps exist in knowledge and skills in the formation of internal audit plans, the CAE can engage specialist providers of Internal Audit Services.
+Where gaps exist in knowledge and skills in the formation_delivery of internal audit plans, the CAE-Head of Audit & Governance can engage specialist providers of Internal Audit Services.

 Internal Audit staff will be suitably supervised and work will be reviewed by a senior member of staff.